studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/lukas-rohatsch.md

 # Lukas Rohatsch

-Lukas Rohatsch holds a master's degree in Integrated Urban Development as well as a bachelor's degree in Transport and Environment issued by the UAS Technikum Wien.
+Lukas Rohatsch holds a master's degree in Integrative Urban Development – Smart City as well as a bachelor's degree in Transport and Environment issued by the UAS Technikum Wien.

 <!-- more -->

 He is currently a lecturer and researcher and teaches in the study programs Computer Science, Business Informatics, Mechanical Engineering and Integrative Urban Development – Smart City.
 Furthermore, he teaches the technical part of the course Data Ethics & Open Data in the Campus International and supervises bachelor and master theses in the named study programs.